John A. Warden III: Mid-career

 Warden was promoted to Colonel at the age of thirty nine and selected for the National War College.
 Colonel Warden's first book, The Air Campaign: Planning for Combat was published from his National War College research in 1988.
-In it, he defined his theories of airpower.
+He defined in it his theories of airpower.
 Many of the concepts in the book became the framework for the air campaign in the First Gulf War, and formed the basis for what is now known as the Prometheus Strategic Planning System.

 The Air Campaign further cemented Warden's reputation as a brilliant, but controversial strategist.
 In this complex book, he focused on the concept of air power as a determinant factor in modern warfare.
 He directly challenged the prevailing doctrine entitled AirLand Battle, which held that air power must always play a subordinate role to ground operations, and was not strategic in and of itself.

 Air Force historian Richard P. Hallion noted, "the book had a profound effect on the American defense establishment".